-- Develop and implement goals, objectives, policies, procedures, work standards, and internal controls for the department and assigned program areas. - Provide administrative and professional leadership and direction for the department and the Town - Prepare and administer large and complex budgets; allocate limited resources in a cost effective manner.

-- Interpret, apply, and ensure compliance with Federal, State, and local policies, procedures, laws, and regulations. - Plan, organize, direct, and coordinate the work of management, supervisory, professional, and technical personnel; delegate authority and responsibility. - Select, train, motivate, and evaluate the work of staff and train staff in work procedures. - Research, analyze, and evaluate new service delivery methods, procedures, and techniques. - Effectively administer special projects with contractual agreements and ensure compliance with stipulations; effectively administer a variety of Town programs and administrative activities. - Conduct effective negotiations and effectively represent the Town and the department in meetings with governmental agencies, contractors, vendors, and various businesses, professional, regulatory, and legislative organizations. - Prepare clear and concise reports, correspondence, policies, procedures, and other written materials. - Conduct complex research projects, evaluate alternatives, make sound recommendations, and prepare effective technical staff reports. - Establish and maintain a variety of filing, record-keeping, and tracking systems.
+- Develop and implement goals, objectives, policies, procedures, work standards, and internal controls for the department and assigned program areas. - Provide administrative and professional leadership and direction for the Department and the Town. - Prepare and administer large and complex budgets; allocate limited resources in a costeffective manner. - Interpret, apply, and ensure compliance with Federal, State, and local policies, procedures, laws, and regulations. - Plan, organize, direct, and coordinate the work of management, supervisory, professional, and technical personnel; delegate authority and responsibility. - Select, train, motivate, and evaluate the work of staff and train staff in work procedures. - Research, analyze, and evaluate new service delivery methods, procedures, and techniques. - Develop, recommend, interpret, and apply state codes and ordinances regarding enforcement actions being handled by Code Enforcement. - Effectively administer special projects with contractual agreements and ensure compliance with stipulations; effectively administer a variety of Town programs and administrative activities. - Prepare clear and concise reports, correspondence, policies, procedures, and other written materials. - Conduct complex research projects, evaluate alternatives, make sound recommendations, and prepare effective technical staff reports. - Effectively represent the department and the Town in meetings with governmental agencies, community groups and various businesses, professional, and regulatory organizations and in meetings with individuals. - Establish and maintain a variety of filing, record-keeping, and tracking systems. - Organize and prioritize a variety of projects and multiple tasks in an effective and timely manner; organize own work, set priorities, and meet critical time deadlines. - Operate modern office equipment, including computer equipment and specialized software applications programs. - Use English effectively to communicate in person, over the telephone, and in writing. - Use tact, initiative, prudence and independent judgment within general policy, procedural, and legal guidelines. - Establish and maintain effective working relationships with those contacted in the course of the work.